FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 1.rst

 C:\\Users\\Public\\Documents\\FLO-2D PRO Documentation\\Example Projects\\QGIS Tutorials\\QGIS Lesson 1\\Project domain.shp

-**Note:  If the image is not clear, use Firefox browser or open the image in a new tab.**
+.. note::  If the image is not clear, use Firefox browser or open the image in a new tab.

 .. image:: ../img/Workshop/Worksh004.png